MANTRA-Chain/mantrachain/README.md

 `validator` - used for bootstrapping the blockchain logic (the chain will be started with only one validator)

-`admin` - Genesis Admin for MANTRACHAIN, set during the genesis initialization, holding the initial control of guard module and admin for the soul bound nft collection
+`admin` - Genesis Admin for aumega, set during the genesis initialization, holding the initial control of guard module and admin for the soul bound nft collection

 `recipient` - used for various transactions once the chain is started